 Arts, Culture, and History

-What's an Outdoor Recreation Mecca without Art, Culture and History?
+What's a Basecamp without Art, Culture and History?
 Music?
 From Broadway Musicals at The Grand Theater to Jazz on the River to Blues at Big Bull Falls Blues Fest to Americana at Whitewater Music Hall.
 Art?
 Three world-class museums, galleries and community events like Chalk Fest, ArtRageous and amazing Murals abound.
 Central Wisconsin has an abundance of creativity for you to enjoy!
+Diverse cultural influences include Hmong, Germanic, Nordic, Polish, Latino and new immigrants from around the world.
+Of course, indigenous peoples such as Ojibwe (Chippewa) and Ho-Chunk (Winnebago) were the area's first settlers.

 The Wausau area’s thriving arts community offers an intriguing variety of visual arts.
 You can always count on a fascinating exhibition at the Woodson Art Museum, including their annual Birds in Art exhibition with more than 120 all-new original artworks from around the world interpreted in oil, watercolor, the graphic arts, bronze and stone.
 A total of ten to twelve exhibitions throughout the year bring the world of art to north central Wisconsin at this always free museum.
 The Center for the Visual Arts has rotating exhibits that showcase the works of local and regional artists in the Caroline S. Mark Gallery and the newly renovated Vault Gallery.
 The new Wausau Museum of Contemporary Art is already becoming a Central Wisconsin treasure, providing unique exhibits and experiences.
 WMOCA inspires visitors from throughout the nation to understand and appreciate the art of our time.